Zemek: How Do We Stop Senseless Killings? Let's Start by Revering Life

 Sadly, our society, as it always been, is riddled with too much hate and violence.

-Whether it was a stone, aclub, or with his bare hands that Cain killed his brother Abel, the point remians that the tool matters not.
+Whether it was a stone, a club, or with his bare hands that Cain killed his brother Abel, the point remains that the tool matters not.

 What does matter is the evil in the hearts and minds of humankind.